rli99/undr_rover/README.txt

         Optional.
 Defaults to 0.05.

-        Only keep variants which appear in this proportion of the read pairs for a given target region, and bin otherwise.
+        Only keep variants which appear in this proportion of the read-pairs for a given target region, and bin otherwise.
 A variant must appear in both reads of a pair to be counted.
 The proportion is calculated as
         follows:

-            N = number of pairs containing this variant in both reads T = number of read pairs overlapping the target region
+            N = number of pairs containing this variant in both reads T = number of read-pairs overlapping the target region

             proportion = N/T